Nyx (Marvel Comics): Publication history

-Nyx was created by Al Ewing, Jim Zub, Mark Waid and Joshua James Shaw, based on the primordial goddess of darkness of the same name and first appeared in Avengers: No Road Home #7 and making her last appearance in Avengers: No Road Home #10.
+Nyx was created by Al Ewing, Jim Zub, Mark Waid, and Paco Medina, based on the primordial goddess of darkness of the same name and first appeared in Avengers: No Road Home #1 and making her last appearance in Avengers: No Road Home #10.
 She's not to be confused with Nox, based on the same goddess, who was revealed to be a usurper.